 Today, patients have high expectations.
 Rather than passively receive medical care, they want to participate in decisions regarding tests, treatment, medications, procedures, and even home care.
-The nurse, a core member of the care team, plays a vital role in this kind of patient-centered care.
+The nurse, a core care team member, plays a vital role in this kind of patient-centered care.

 As an ABSN student, you will encounter patient-centered care from the beginning of your training.
 Nursing courses routinely teach this as the modern way to care for the ill and the elderly.

-Students in ABSN programs in Illinois, for example, learn about adult health, family health and complex care, and all of them are patient centric.
+For example, students in ABSN programs in Illinois learn about adult health, family health, and complex care; all are patient-centric.
 Underlying each module is that every decision and every action must be made with the participation of the patient and their family whenever possible.

 What is patient-centered care?